What is bacterial meningitis?

 - Painful, stiff neck with limited range of motion

 These are symptoms to look for in children:

-To diagnose bacterial meningitis, a doctor will usually perform a spinal tap (also called a lumbar puncture) to take a sample of fluid from around the spinal cord.
-The fluid is then analyzed for bacteria.
-The doctor will also talk to you about your symptoms and perform a physical exam, as well as check your joints for flexibility.
+To diagnose this condition, a doctor will do a spinal tap (also called a lumbar puncture) to take a sample of fluid from around the spinal cord.
+The fluid is then tested for bacteria.
+The doctor will also ask about your symptoms and do a physical exam.

 Other tests may include:

 - Brain imaging (CT scan)